danbev/learning-ai/notes/ggml-gallocr-reserve.md

 (gdb) p sched->bufts[sched->prev_node_backend_ids[i]]
 $5 = (ggml_backend_buffer_type_t) 0x555559960680 <ggml_backend_cpu_buffer_type::ggml_backend_cpu_buffer_type>
 ```
-So `backend_ids_changed` will be false and notice that the if statement is
+So `backend_ids_changed` will be false and notice that the second if statement
-using ! so this block will be entered.
-This will iterate over all the leafs and
+is using ! so this block will be entered.
+This will iterate over all the leafs
-check if the leafs backends buffer ids are the different or if the backend buffer
+and check if the leafs backends buffer ids are the different or if the backend
-types are different.
-If they are different then `backend_ids_changed` will be
+buffer types are different.
+If they are different then `backend_ids_changed`
-set to true.
+will be set to true.

 Next, we have the following which will check the `backend_ids_changed` is true
 or call `ggml_gallocr_alloc_graph`.